15 Common Items You Didn’t Know Could Be Lifesavers

 Image Credit: Shutterstock.

 Repurpose tin cans as cooking pots or for boiling water.
-Make sure to clean them well and remove any labels before use.
+Clean them well and remove any labels before use.

 8) T-Shirts as Bandages